Joy-less/Holo/README.md

 end
 ```

-`do` is optional if there's a keyword and a newline.
+You can omit `do` if there's a keyword and a newline.
 ```
 while true
   log("hi")